sk-vikash/supermarket-checkout/README.md

 ## Overview

-Repo contains java application for a supermarket checkout that calculates the total price of a number of items. .
+Repo contains java application for a supermarket checkout that calculates the total price of a number of items with and without discount given.

+A CSV file `data.json` present inside /src/main/resources contains detail of individual unit.

 ## Requirements

 * Maven (3.5.4)
-* Oracle Java JDK 1.8
+* Open JDK 1.8

 ## Installation